LGBTQ rights in the Dominican Republic

 LGBTQ people in the Dominican Republic do not possess the same legal protections as non-LGBTQ residents, and face social challenges that are not experienced by other people.
-While the Dominican Criminal Code does not prohibit same-sex sexual relations neither transgender people, it also does not address discrimination or harassment on the account of sexual orientation or gender identity, nor does it recognize same-sex unions in any form, whether it be marriage or partnerships.
+While the Dominican Criminal Code does not prohibit same-sex sexual relations nor transgender people, it also does not address discrimination or harassment on the account of sexual orientation or gender identity, nor does the law recognize same-sex unions in any form, whether it be marriage or partnerships.
 Households headed by same-sex couples are also not eligible for any of the same rights given to opposite-sex married couples, as same-sex marriage is constitutionally banned in the country.

 A majority of Dominicans are affiliated with the Catholic Church.
 As such, attitudes towards members of the LGBTQ community tend to reflect prevailing Catholic morals.
 Support for same-sex marriage was 25% according to a 2013/2014 opinion poll.

 Legality of same-sex sexual activity

 Consensual same-sex sexual acts between adults in private have been legal in the Dominican Republic since 1822 and the age of consent is set equally at 18 years of age.
 Previously, the Penal Code criminalised any act that was deemed to be in violation of "decorum and good behaviour" in public, and imposed fines and up to two years imprisonment.
 This law was sometimes used by police officers to harass, fine or jail same-sex couples who engage in public displays of affection.
 This was repealed in 1997 through an amendment to the Criminal Code.